-My name is Per-Erik Eriksson and I have compared and tested hundreds of free VPN services to find out which one is the best.
+My name is Per-Erik Eriksson and I am a cybersecurity expert.
+I have compared and tested hundreds of free VPN services to find out which one is the best.
 For some general purposes, a free VPN will suffice.
-However, if it is something you will use more than once and if you care about your personal privacy and data then you may be interested in checking out my collection of the best VPN in New Zealand.
+However, if it is something you will use more than once and if you care about your personal privacy and data then you may be interested in checking out my collection of the best VPN in Ireland.

-List of The Best Free New Zealand VPNs 2021
+List of The Best Free Ireland VPNs 2021

 Detailed free VPN comparison